 Where they differ is:

-There are times where a cash advance could be the smart financial choice, but before you consider taking one, consider one of these options first.
+There may be a handful of times where a cash advance could be the smart financial choice, but before you consider taking one, consider one of these options first.

-- Ask family or friends.
-Usually, we would recommend not mixing your finances with friend or family, but in the list of bad ideas -- turning to a cash advance is worse.
+Ask family or friends.
+Usually, we would recommend not mixing your finances with friend or family, but in the list of bad ideas — turning to a cash advance is worse.
 Before you take this option, be sure to have an honest discussion about why you need the loan and your plan for paying it back.
 Document everything in a written agreement and have everyone sign and date it.
-I know it can be awkward to ask people to sign something, but it is as much to protect them as it is to protect you.
+It can be awkward to ask people to sign something, but it is as much to protect them as it is to protect you.

-- Ask your employer for a payday advance.
+Ask your employer for a payday advance.
 Not every employer offers this as an option, but it is something to consider.
-Employers have the advantage of knowing your salary and your employment, making it a sure thing that you'll be able to work off the time they advance you for.
+Employers have the advantage of knowing your salary and your employment, making it a sure thing that you'll be able to work off the time and money they pay ahead to you.